kosharun/Gym-Management-App/README.md

 This is a Gym Management app made for gym owners using PHP and SQL.
 This project was only made for learning PHP.

+You can check it out here : "https://gym-manage-system.000webhostapp.com/" using the username and password: "adminjara"

 ## Features

 - Multiple admin account registrations